Joy-Umofia/Slidev-Presentation/slides.md

 ---

 # Callbacks and Events in JavaScript
-In JavaScript, callbacks and events are important concepts used to handle asynchronous operations and user interactions.
+In JavaScript, callbacks and events are important concepts used to handle asynchronous operations and user interactions.<br>
 What is a Callback?
 A callback is a function that is passed into another function as an argument, and it is executed after some operation has been completed.
 Callbacks are commonly used for asynchronous tasks like loading data or responding to user actions.
 Think of a callback like ordering food at a restaurant.
 When you place your order, the waiter takes it to the kitchen, and instead of waiting around, you give the waiter your phone number so they can call you when the food is ready.
 This is similar to JavaScript, where you pass a function (the callback) to another function to be called once a task is complete.
 However, if you start placing several orders that depend on each other—like needing your drink before the starter, and the starter before the main—you might end up dealing with too many layers of callbacks.
 This situation is known as callback hell, where code becomes messy and hard to manage.
 That's why developers often use Promises or async/await to avoid it.